 For our afternoon game drive, we set off in another direction and toward an expansive veldt populated with zebras, marabou storks scouring the grass for dung beetles, and even one lightning-fast springbok.
 Sky drove along the periphery, pointing out a massive tree in the distance, an African baobab, also known as the Tree of Life.
 The tree was some thousands of years old — which was hard to grasp — and its trunk was over 30 feet in diameter.
 The elephants had done a number on it, too, tearing away deep and wide chunks of its cork-like bark.
 Sky noted that the elephants go a bit mad for its water and can even seem drunk upon indulging in it.
 When I asked if the tree would survive, he told us that when the plains filled with water again in winter, the baobab would heal itself.

 Suddenly there was a call on the radio and Sky announced that he had something very special for us — a wildebeest was about to give birth and a leopard was nearby.
 I did not know how to feel about either, but yes, we had to get there now!

 The large wildebeest began to take shape in the grass, but sadly, she had died before birthing the calf.
 While it was a heart-wrenching sight, it showed the circle of life in action.
 No sooner had we taken in the scene when, some 50 feet away, a female leopard swished her tail in the shade.

 My heart began to race wondering what might happen next.
 She surprised us by walking away from the wildebeest and into the dense forest surrounding the open plain.
 She was gorgeous.

 The horizon dimmed with hues of pink, blue and lavender as the sun continued to sink, now showing behind the silhouettes of palm trees.
-Behind us a storm was brewing and a column of rain was already visible.
-We toasted and tipped back our cocktails — mine a vodka and tonic — before racing back to camp to beat the rain.
+Behind us, a storm was brewing and a column of rain marched steadily toward us.
+We toasted and tipped back our cocktails, mine a vodka and tonic, before racing back to camp to beat the rain.